nicorithner/monster_shop_final/TASKS.md

 - [] Can create a 'bulk' discount for the shop products.
 New action/view
   - [x] In the Merchant's Dashboard there is a link to a form to create new item
     - [x] Create feature test
-  - [x] There is a form to create new item
+  - [x] There is a form to create new discount
+  - [] It creates a new discount

 #### Story 1.1